Ultracet

 -

-a history of depression, mental illness, or suicide attempt.
+depression, mental illness, or a suicide attempt.

 How should I take Ultracet?

 The maximum amount of Ultracet is 2 tablets per dose, or 8 tablets per day.
-Tramadol and acetaminophe should not be used for longer than 5 days in a row.
+Do not take this medicine for longer than 5 days in a row.
+Do not take more than 4000 mg of acetaminophen in 24 hours.

 What happens if I miss a dose?